kiffoh/messaging-app-mongoDB/README.md

 ```

 # Testing
 This project uses [Jest](https://jestjs.io/) as the testing framework.
-The tests primarily focus on the functionality of group and user deletion, ensuring the correct cascading behavior for related data such as messages, message receipts, and group memberships.
+The tests primarily focus on the functionality of group and user deletion, ensuring the correct cascading behavior for related data such as messages, and group memberships.

 ### Running Tests